 - Steamed Vegetables

-I’d greatly appreciate if you left a star ★ rating (located beneath the recipe card below), as well as leave a comment if you found this blog post helpful!
+I’d greatly appreciate if you left a star ★ rating (located below), as well as leave a comment if you found this blog post helpful and tasty!

 - 1 lb Raw Shrimp peeled and deveined